JoachimGoedhart/COVID-19_DataViz/README.md

 ## Input data
 * Data on the number of confirmed COVID-19 cases is retrieved from JHU CCSE: https://github.com/CSSEGISandData/COVID-19
-* Data on current world population is from: https://worldpopulationreview.com
+* Data on current world population is from: https://worldpopulationreview.com and included as pop_data.csv
-* A list of Eurpean countries is obtained from: countries_of_europe.csv
+* A list of Eurpean countries (included in this repository; countries_of_europe.csv)

 ## Data preparation
 * COVID-19 Data wrangling is inspired by: https://rviews.rstudio.com/2020/03/05/covid-19-epidemiology-with-r/